sdsu-comp526/fall25/_sources/lectures/module4-4_c_memory.md

 int int_var;
 ```

 On many systems this variable uses 4 bytes of memory.
-This memory can come from one of two places.
-If a variable is declared _outside_ of a function, it is considered global, meaning it is accessible anywhere in the program.
+This memory can come from one of two places:
+- If a variable is declared _outside_ of a function, it is considered global, meaning it is accessible anywhere in the program.
 Global variables are **static**, and there is only one copy for the entire program.
-Inside a function the variable is allocated on the _stack_.
+- Inside a function the variable is allocated on the _stack_.
 - It is also possible to force a variable to be static using the `static` clause.
 For example, the same variable created inside a function using the `static` clause would allow it to be stored in static memory.

 ```c